-To secure its plans for long-term growth, NZEC has entered into strategic acquisitions and partnerships with L&M Energy, New Zealand Oil & Gas, Westech Energy New Zealand and Origin Energy that have given the Company a full-cycle production facility and new exploration opportunities in both the East Coast and Taranaki basins.
+To secure its plans for long-term growth, NZEC has acquired a 50% interest, in partnership with L&M Energy, in a full-cycle production facility that is central to NZEC's exploration permits.
 NZEC has proved its geological model with oil discoveries at three different sites and is producing high-quality light oil from 11 wells that sells at Brent pricing.
 The Company’s near-term plans are focused on growing production and cash flow in the Taranaki Basin, with exploration in the East Coast Basin providing additional long-term opportunities to NZEC’s shareholders.

 Early 2010 - John Greig and John Proust conceive idea to participate directly in New Zealand’s burgeoning oil and natural gas exploration opportunities.